jdarwood007/smfmod_sfs/README.md

 - Username
 - Email Address
 - IP Address
--

 On Posts this can check the following fields
 - Username
 - Email Address
 - IP Address

--
-On Search this chan check:
+On Search this can check:
 - IP Address
--

 On Report(ing) posts this can check:
 - Email
 - IP Address
--

 This can also check custom forms by specifying the id of the field in a comma separated list into the extra fields options.

 ### Setup